bruceravel/demeter/documentation/Artemis/extended/dopants.rst

 If you are doing the calculation for the iron edge, leave the first iron alone, since it is still the absorber.

-Now run FEFF, and you'll get the iron scattering paths listed separately from the moly scattering paths.
+Now run :demeter:`feff`, and you'll get the iron scattering paths listed separately from the molybdenum scattering paths.

 One more step ... correcting for the actual doping fraction.
-Suppose there is actual 20 percent moly and not 25 percent, as we implied.
-We couldn't have handled that just through feff, because we can't change exactly 20 percent of 12 atoms...we have to change 2, which is 17 percent, or 3, which is 25 percent.
+Suppose there is actual 20 percent molybdenum and not 25 percent, as we implied.
+We couldn't have handled that just through :demeter:`feff`, because we can't change exactly 20 percent of 12 atoms...we have to change 2, which is 17 percent, or 3, which is 25 percent.

-The fix for this is to change the S²₀ in the moly and sulfur scattering paths to account for this.
-You could, for example, use the following GDS
+The fix for this is to change the S\ :sup:`2`\ :sub:`0` in the molybdenum and sulfur scattering paths to account for this.
+You could, for example, use the following GDS parameters:
-parameters:

 ::